lukadfagundes/Josh/docs/ADMIN.md

 3. Modify the name or message
 4. Click "Save Changes"

+**View Memory Photos:**
+- Memories with photos will display the photo in the admin list
+- Photos are cropped by visitors when they submit their memory
+- You cannot edit or replace photos - visitors handle cropping before submission
+- To remove a photo, you must delete the entire memory

+**Note:** Memory photos are separate from the "Through the Years" gallery.
+Visitors crop these photos when submitting memories, ensuring the best presentation.

 **Delete Memory:**
 1. Find the memory you want to delete
 2. Click "Delete"
 3. Confirm deletion
+4. Both the memory text and any attached photo will be removed

 ## Security Notes